kwkraus/fleet-assistant-multi-agent-app/fleet_multi_agent_foundry_blueprint.md

 # Fleet Multi-Agent Virtual Assistant — Step-by-Step Blueprint (Azure AI Foundry Edition)

 This blueprint builds a multi-tenant fleet management AI assistant using **Azure AI Foundry** for LLM orchestration and **Semantic Kernel** for agent coordination.
-The system uses a single orchestrator that routes to specialized agents with tenant-specific integrations.
+The system uses a single orchestrator that routes to specialized agents with tenant-specific integratio- **Supports enterprise authentication** with API Key and tenant isolations.

 ## Architecture Overview